 Hiking clothing should generally be lightweight and loose-fitting for most conditions in NSW, to assist with keeping cool.

 Denim jeans are particularly troublesome as they tend to restrict leg movement, more so if they get wet.

-A waterproof and windproof jacket is essential.
+A waterproof and windproof jacket is essential on any bushwalk or hike.
 Depending on the weather you may also pack waterproof trousers.
 Cheap nylon jackets are unsuitable as they do not breathe.
 High quality waterproof jackets can be constructed of either a membrane or a coated fabric, and have sealed seams to prevent water leakage.

 Gore-Tex fabric is a popular choice, but there are numerous other technical fabrics on the market which wick moisture away from the skin.
 Gore-Tex is a waterproof, breathable membrane which is bonded to an outer layer of fabric (two-layer clothing) and can also be bonded with an inner lining (three-layer fabric), which helps prevent abrasion of the membrane.
 Alternatively, some technical fabrics are coated with a water repellent, but this will wear off over time and the jacket must be re-sprayed when it becomes less effective at keeping out the rain.